mlensment/useless.js/readme.md

 Little more interesting, isn't it.

 Initialize is the entry point for the application.
-We can kick off the first request by calling Routes.initialize(); We will get into Routes in a moment, for now, let's keep to controllers
+We can kick off the first request by calling `Routes.initialize();` We will get into Routes in a moment, for now, let's keep to controllers

-Next, tasksContoller.js into controllers directory.
-Just like Rails.
+Next, tasks contoller.

+**/app/controllers/tasksController.js**

 ```javascript
 TasksController = ApplicationController.extend({